Incremental Multilingual Text2Cypher with Adapter Combination: Experimental Results

 \subsection{Training Efficiency}

-The main advantage of fusion MLP emerges when we incrementally improve model capability by adding new languages.
-Joint multilingual fine-tuning requires full retraining when adding languages (e.g., $24K \to 36K \to 48K$ samples).
-In contrast, fusion MLP scales incrementally: each new language needs only (1) one LoRA adapter (e.g., $\sim$12K instances), and (2) MLP update (e.g., $\sim$2.5K per language), where previous adapters are kept frozen.
+A key advantage of the fusion MLP approach is its ability to scale incrementally when adding new languages.
+In contrast, joint multilingual fine-tuning requires retraining the full model whenever a new language is introduced (e.g., increasing from 24K to 36K to 48K training samples).
+Fusion MLP avoids this overhead, such that each new language requires only (1) training a separate LoRA adapter (e.g., $\sim$12K samples) and (2) updating the fusion MLP (e.g., $\sim$2.5K samples), while previously trained adapters remain frozen.

-Table~\ref{tab:scalability} gives a hypothetical example, comparing training costs when incrementally adding new languages in our Text2Cypher setup.
-In the example, adding a fourth language requires 48K samples for joint fine-tuning but only 22K for fusion MLP, with a 54\% reduction.
-This modular approach enables continuous language expansion without the computational cost of full retraining.
+Table~\ref{tab:scalability} illustrates this efficiency using a hypothetical scenario in our Text2Cypher setup.
+For instance, adding a fourth language would require 48K samples for joint fine-tuning but only 22K samples for the fusion MLP approach, representing a 54\% reduction in training data.
+This modular design enables continuous language expansion without without the computational cost of full retraining.